vendasta/repository-mapper/README.md

 If you need to simply get an up-to-date list of all active repositories in your org you can run the `get-all-repos` script in the scripts directory.
 It lists to stdout every repo in your org edited in the last year.

-## README Table of Contents Generation

-This repository uses [markdown-toc](https://github.com/jonschlinkert/markdown-toc) to generate its table of contents.
-Simply run `npm run regen-toc` to regenerate the table of contents in this file.